Asbestos Containing Materials (ACM) can be present in any building that has been built prior to the year 2000.

 As well as the risk of harm to health, prosecutions for companies not taking the proper precautions regarding ACM can result in HUGE fines.

 The risks to health from ACM are so widely known, and so much information is available for free on the HSE, that there is little leniency in prosecution cases.
+If you are unsure of the CDM 2015 regulations, you can take advantage of our online training course titled CDM Awareness now.

 It really could not only save your life, but anyone else’s who may be affected – remember – this might also include your family if asbestos fibres are brought back into your home via your contaminated clothing.